CustomGPT.ai Review 2026: Clear Take + Alternatives

 Is CustomGPT.ai SOC 2 Type II and GDPR compliant?

 Yes for both.
-The vendor Security page documents SOC 2 Type II; GDPR data-subject request flows are supported.
+The Security page documents SOC 2 Type II; GDPR data-subject request flows are supported.
 Audit reports are available on request via the Trust Center.

 Standard $89/mo annual ($99 monthly) covers 10 agents, 1,000 queries, 3 seats.
 The query cap is the real cost driver: an active customer-service bot can breach 1,000/mo inside a week, forcing the $449/$499 Premium step.
 Build a worst-case overage estimate before annual commit.